ChenBingWei1201/genai-stars/README.md

 ```

 Replace the placeholder values with your actual Convex & Clerk credentials and Twelve Labs API key.
 You can obtain these credentials by signing up on the [Convex](https://www.convex.dev/), [Clerk](https://clerk.com/), and [Twelve Labs](https://www.twelvelabs.io/) websites.
+** Remeber to paste clerk and twelve labs enviroment variables on convex project setting page**

 ### 3. Running the project